tools4origins/ASRimbra/README.md

 Following routes are supported by MailboxManager :

-MailboxManager base url is `server:4567`
+MailboxManager default base url is `server:4567`

 > POST "/connect" — Return a token (after identity check) in a cookie — Query parameters are "mail" and "password"
 >